symmetrics/bonusbox_magento/README.md

 ## Errors

-* Invalid Request Errors

-Type: `invalid_request_error`

-* API Errors

-Type: `api_error`

-bonusbox uses conventional HTTP response codes to indicate success or failure of an API request.
+Bonusbox uses conventional HTTP response codes to indicate success or failure of an API request.
 In general, codes in the 2xx range indicate success, codes in the 4xx range indicate an error that resulted from the provided information (e.g. a required parameter was missing), and codes in the 5xx range indicate an error with bonusbox's servers.

-All errors return JSON with a type (one of `invalid_request_error` or `api_error`) and message describing the particular problem.
+All errors return JSON with a message describing the particular problem.

 ## Authentication